ethereum/consensus-specs/specs/eip4844/fork-choice.md

 ## Introduction

-This is the modification of the fork choice according to the executable beacon chain proposal.
+This is the modification of the fork choice accompanying the EIP-4844 upgrade.

 ## Containers